hashicorp/consul/middleware/proxy/README.md

 ~~~

 * **FROM** is the name to match for the request to be proxied.
 * **TO** is the destination endpoint to proxy to.
 At least one is required, but multiple may be specified.
+To may be an IP:Port pair, or may reference a file in resolv.conf format
 * `policy` is the load balancing policy to use; applies only with multiple backends.
 May be one of random, least_conn, or round_robin.
 Default is random.
 * `fail_timeout` specifies how long to consider a backend as down after it has failed.
 While it is down, requests will not be routed to that backend.
 A backend is "down" if CoreDNS fails to communicate with it.
 The default value is 10 seconds ("10s").
 * `max_fails` is the number of failures within fail_timeout that are needed before considering a backend to be down.
 If 0, the backend will never be marked as down.
 Default is 1.